ivanseibel/fastfeet/mobile/README.md

 ## 3.2.
 Dashboard

-In this page deliverymen can:
+In this screen deliverymen can:

 - Visualize basic information about delivery, including status.
 - Filter by pendent and finished delivery status.